 Food at the Hatfield and McCoy Dinner Show

 The dinner show features a rich menu with an extensive supply of meat, veggies, and soups.
-All-you-can-eat dinner service is before the show starts, so come early if you plan to have enough time to enjoy the home-cooked dinner.
+The all-you-can-eat family-style dinner service is before the main show starts, so come early if you plan to have enough time to enjoy the home-cooked dinner.
 The dinner is cleared when the show starts, so make the necessary arrangements before you pull up.

-You also get unlimited coffee, Pepsi, or tea during the show.
+You also get unlimited Coca-Cola, tea, or coffee during the show.
 The all-you-can-eat feast is literal.
 If you need more chicken, it will land on your table.
-You better have your bowels empty to feast on this huge dinner until you are full.
+You better arrive hungry to feast on this huge dinner until you are full.
 The dinner has earned a description as one of the most generous and sweet dinner experiences in Pigeon Forge.

 Also Read: The 11 Best Dinner Shows In Pigeon Forge